mattiagaggi/3D-Pose-Estimator---MSc_project/README.md

 These large rotations are not uncommon in the human body because shoulders, wrists, or even elbows exhibit a rather large range of motion.
 As a consequence, the linear blending formulation is inherently unconstrained and can generate unrealistic shapes given by extreme joints rotation.

 - The vertex prediction is unconstrained.
-Projecting the vertices over 4 masks is an heavily uncontrained supervised problem.
+Projecting the vertices over 4 masks is an heavily unconstrained supervised problem.

 In spite of these three issues, these results look promising and show that the SMPL paramterers prediction might be possible even when only leveraging poses from one subject.
 This was never attempted before in the literature (at least to our knowledge).
-This might be achievable in future work though better balancing of the losses or by modifying the initialisation of the base pose and shape.
+A better balancing of the losses or  modifying the initialisation of the base pose and shape could mitigate the issue presented above.
 <p>
 <img src="images/results2.png" width=1000>
     <em>Figure 4: Two examples of input<sup>*</sup> and output from the SMPL model regressor architecture.</em>